GitJvG/MA_Recommendations/README.md

 ## Supporting Scripts

 - **Refresh**:
-  Updates all final datasets incrementally by checking the last scraped date (stored in `metadata.csv`) and fetching new bands from the recently added page on Metal-Archives.
+  Updates all final datasets incrementally by checking the last scraped date (stored in `metadata.csv`) and fetching new/modified bands from the recently added/modified page on Metal-Archives.

   **NOTES**:
-  - Something doesn't work properly, which causes duplicates.
-For the time being, I've added a duplicates removal function at the end.
-This is only a temporary fix.
   - This script only checks the first recently added page on Metal-Archives.
 For this reason, datasets should be kept up to date, as incremental updates won't capture changes made more than 3-5 days ago.
 I'll work on improving this eventually.